huntdatacenter/docs/docs/about/team/README.md

 Oddgeir holds the overall responsibility of activities in HUNT Cloud, including the role of *Chief Information Security Officer* in our management system.
 You may meet Oddgeir in all types of discussions, especially those related to long-term development, digital asset management, scientific growth strategies and trust management.

-### Tom-Erik Røberg

-Tom-Erik is leading our technology strategies and technical operations.
-This includes activities from translation of high-level missions to technical tooling and deelopments to principles for data center orchestration.
-You may meet Tom-Erik in all levels of technological activities and strategic discussions.

 ### Matúš Košút

-Matúš is leading our product development.
-This includes the direction, prototyping and development of new services.
-Matúš do also lead the development of user documention and our internal analytics.
-You will meet Matúš both in dicussions on pilot services and during advanced support.
+Matúš holds the responsibility for our technologies and product development, including the roles of *Chief Technology Officer* in our management system.
+You may meet Matúš in all levels of technological, product and advanced product discussions.

 ### Qussay Ghazeia